poseidon078/eclub-iitk-esp8266/README.md

 - Two 4 pin push buttons

 #### Working
-The ESP-01 module has GPIO pins that can be programmed to turn an LED ON/OFF through the internet.
-The module can be programmed using an Arduino UNO through the serial pins (RX,TX).
+The ESP-01 module has GPIO pins which can be programmed to turn an LED ON/OFF through the internet.
+The module can be programmed using Arduino UNO through the serial pins (RX,TX).
 The general structure of the plan is: making the circuit connecting UNO-ESP8266-LED, then uploading the code onto it, establish the wireless connection between the circuit and the computer, disconnect the ESP8266 and connect it to a power source and then finally play with the LED.
 See the image for a flowchart representation of our project:

 ![flowchart](/flow.png)